Thanks for your company - night night.

 Benfica - Manchester United

-Champions League – Follow the Football match between Benfica and Manchester United live with Eurosport.
+Follow the Champions League live Football match between Benfica and Manchester United with Eurosport.
 The match starts at 19:45 on 18 October 2017.
-Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Rui Vitória or José Mourinho?
+Who will come out on top in the battle of the managers: Jorge Jesus or Michael Carrick?
 Find out by following our live matchcast.

 That was a very poor game indeed.
 United, though, have nine from nine and lead Group A; they're nearly into the knockouts.